Benjamin Taylor Simmons

 Benjamin Taylor Simmons (August 27, 1871 – April 17, 1933) was an American brigadier general who served in the Spanish–American War and the First World War.

 Early life

 Benjamin Taylor Simmons was born in Fairfield, Hyde County, North Carolina on 27 August 1871.
+He studied at the University of North Carolina from 1888 to 1890.

 Military service

-Simmons joined the United States Military Academy on 17 June 1890 after completing two years of college.
+Simmons joined the United States Military Academy on 17 June 1890.
 He graduated from the USMA forty-third in his class of fifty-two on 12 June 1895.
 Following his graduation, Simmons was commissioned into the infantry as a second lieutenant and proceeded to serve at several military installations throughout the United States between 30 September 1895 and 21 April 1898 with the 16th Infantry Regiment.
 Fort Douglas, Fort Sherman, and Fort Spokane are listed among the locations at which the regiment was posted during this time.

 Spanish–American War

 Simmons and the 16th Infantry arrived in Cuba 23 June 1898.
 There he commanded Company D during the assault upon the San Juan Blockhouse in the Battle of San Juan Hill and during the Siege of Santiago.
 It was during the battle for Santiago that he was cited for "gallantry in action against Spanish forces" and awarded his first Silver Star.
 Following these battles he was promoted to the rank of first lieutenant.
 In spring 1899 Simmons was sent to the Philippines, where he received another Silver Star while participating in a number of engagements.
 In the aftermath of the war he was promoted to captain and assigned to the 4th Infantry Regiment.